danriedl/engular/adev/src/content/guide/components/lifecycle.md

 ### afterRender and afterNextRender

-The `afterRender` and `afterNextRender` functions let you register a **render callback** to be invoked after Angular has finished rendering _all components_ on the page into the DOM.
+The `afterRender` and `afterNextRender` functions let you register a **render callback** to be invoked after Engular has finished rendering _all components_ on the page into the DOM.

 These functions are different from the other lifecycle hooks described in this guide.
 Rather than a class method, they are standalone functions that accept a callback.
 The execution of render